The Bachelorette Recap Chris Gets Sent Home

 Becca points out, "You've also done some attacking."

 Then, she sends him home.
-Because the thing is, when someone is rabidly defending their own honour, it's just not that hot.
+Because the thing is, when someone is rabidly defending their own honor, it's just not that hot.
 And The Bachelorette sort of plays by Paris Hilton's rules.

 The Rose Ceremony: There is no cocktail party this week.
 Becca is mad.
 Becca isn't having the pitter-patter of angry men.
 The men are crestfallen, especially Connor, who knows his number is up.
 Alas, Becca sends him home.
 There lies the show's youngest contestant.
 (He was 25.)
 Lincoln also goes home, so maybe Chris can finally rest.